-Dan Comand is a Canadian self-taught web developer who made the switch from working in sales and marketing to coding after attending a bootcamp.
+Dan Comand is a Canadian web developer who made the switch from working in sales and marketing to coding after attending a bootcamp.
 Dan has also launched the VoiceJobs website due to the rise in popularity of tools like Alexa.
 Here Dan gives tips to developers without Computer Science degrees on how to get a job in web development.

 I’m Dan Comand, a software developer based in Toronto, Canada.
 I work primarily with Ruby on Rails, and for the last couple of years I’ve been very interested in voice platforms like Amazon Alexa and Google Home.
 I’m the founder of VoiceJobs, a job site dedicated to jobs in the voice industry.
 We feature jobs for voice developers, voice user experience and conversational designers.
 I also have a software development agency called Plan A, where I build web and voice products for clients across different industries.